jacobkers/Loeff-Kerssemakers-et-al-AutoStepFinder/README.md

 # AutoStepFinder

-This repository contains code to analyze steps
+This repository contains
-In addition, it contains
+-code to analyze steps: 'AutoStepFinder'
--code for cleaning data from corrupted points (uch as Inf) -code for generating test traces,
+-code for cleaning data from corrupted points (such as Inf): 'DataDuster' -code for generating test traces : 'StepMaker'
 -a manual,
 -and a zip file containing test traces